 Computer mice vary from one another, but the sizes range from small, medium, and large sizes that you can choose from.

-In terms of textures, some ergonomic mice have smooth textures while some have non-slip rubber surfaces, so be sure to consider these things to enhance your ergonomic experience.
+In terms of textures, some ergonomic mice like the 3M ergonomic mouse have smooth textures while some have non-slip rubber surfaces, so be sure to consider these things to enhance your ergonomic experience.

 2. Ambidextrous Design